rails-lambda/websocket-demo/NOTES.md

 - [ ] Should we set `worker_pool_size` from default 4 to something else?
 - [ ] Create gem.
 Dev & Runtime Deps.
 - [ ] How does a "server" subscribe to an internal channel so it can disconnect folks?
+- [ ] Test `ActionCable::Connection::Authorization::UnauthorizedError` does a clean close.

 ## Next Up?